vdelri0/github-users/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app shows information about github users.
+Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started
+You can run the project by using the following command:

+### `docker-compose up`

+For this you will need to install docker and docker-compose in your machine.

+Note: this command will install a node image and will run `npm install` automatically, after that you will just have to run `npm start`

 ## Available Scripts